-- (1) juveniles placed on probation by the Family Court (juvenile probationers); - (2) juveniles provisionally released from juvenile training schools on parole (juvenile parolees); - (3) inmates released from prisons on parole (adult parolees); and - (4) offenders who received a suspended sentence and were placed on probation by the sentencing court (adult probationers).
+- (1) juveniles placed on probation by the Family Court (juvenile probationers); - (2) juveniles released from juvenile training schools on parole (juvenile parolees); - (3) inmates released from prisons on parole (adult parolees); and - (4) offenders who are sentenced to a suspended sentence and were placed on probation by the court (adult probationers).

-This section describes the status of the probation/parole supervision of adult parolees and probationers (The next section will describe the treatment of juvenile probationers and parolees).
+This section describes the status of the parole/probation supervision of adult parolees and probationers (The next section will describe the treatment of juvenile parolees and probationers).